 7. Although this area’s parks and castles are frequently mentioned, the city is within the Swiss Alps, with many stunning lakes to enjoy.
 Bellinzona’s snow-covered peaks, alpine forests, and crystal-clear lakes transport you to another world.

-8. You can engage in various outdoor activities while visiting the area for its natural beauty, making your trip even more memorable.
+8. While visiting the area for its natural beauty, you can engage in various outdoor activities, making your trip even more memorable.
 For instance, it offers mountain biking, skiing, and hiking activities.
 These activities will allow you to discover the breathtaking scenery.

 9. Take a boat trip to Lake Maggiore or Lake Lugano.